Karimhamdymubarak/End-to-end-self-driving-car-on-CARLA-simulator-master/README.md

 # CARLA-simulator
-Repository to store End to end self driving car model using conditional imitaion learning and reinforcement learning that runs on CARLA.
+Repository to store an End to end self driving car model using conditional imitaion learning based on Convolutional Neural Network and reinforcement learning that runs on CARLA real environment simulator .
 ![](carla-imitation-learning.jpg)